Lesson 4.4: Updating data

 $order-38 has status "delivered";

-In addition to being more efficient and easier for readers to interpret, Update queries are sometimes a necessity if we’re replacing the attribute we’re matching on.
+In addition to being more efficient and easier for readers to interpret, these queries are sometimes a necessity if we’re replacing the attribute we’re matching on.
 In the following query, we match every book that has the genre "art", and replace it with the genre "art and design".
 Functionally, this represents a rename of the genre without changing the books in it.
 If we were to try this with a Delete query followed by an Insert query, then the Insert query would have nothing to match on!

 match